jessefreeman/reaperboy-gb/docs/platform-paint-system.md

 ## Overview

 The platform paint system handles the creation, modification, and validation of platforms within the tilemap.
 It ensures platforms follow game rules while providing a consistent painting experience.
+The system is deeply integrated with the level code system and enemy placement logic to create a cohesive level editing experience.

 ## Platform Rules